OpenLiberty/docs/README.md

     1. ~~Sign in to [Travis CI](https://travis-ci.com/github/OpenLiberty/openliberty.io/branches) with your GitHub account.~~
     2. ~~Click **More Options > Trigger Build**.
 Type `draft` in the **Branch** field, then click **Trigger custom build**.~~

-6. When the build is finished, check that the doc look correct on either the [docs-draft site](https://docs-draft-openlibertyio.mybluemix.net/docs/) or the [full draft site](https://draft-openlibertyio.mybluemix.net/docs/).
+6. When the build is finished, check that the doc looks correct on either the [docs-draft site](https://docs-draft-openlibertyio.mybluemix.net/docs/) or the [full draft site](https://draft-openlibertyio.mybluemix.net/docs/).

    In addition to the existing [full draft site](https://draft-openlibertyio.mybluemix.net/docs/) we now have a [docs-draft site](https://docs-draft-openlibertyio.mybluemix.net/docs/), which contains only the docs content, allowing it to build and deploy much quicker.
 However, since this site contains only the doc content, any links to other parts of openliberty.io will not resolve.
 In general, use the doc-draft site to review content because it updates much quicker than the full site.
 However, if you need to review content that links to pages on openliberty.io that are not in the docs, use the full draft site.